wp-plugins/mailigen-widget/trunk/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Added new features (Thanks to Ted Barnett):
+ * ability to collect checkbox, dropdown, and radio fields (user must replicate values on the plugin settings separated by a comma)
+ * ability to set a widget description text
+ * ability to set a custom Success Message
+ * ability to set an optional Redirect URL after submission
+ * ability to turn off double opt-in
+ * ability to turn off update existing user
+ * ability to turn off send welcome email
+* Added waiting indicator when user needs to wait for a response from server after pressing subscribe button
+* Updated Mailigen API library to version 1.5

 = 1.1.2 =
-* Fixed bug where the signup form not working in non-index pages
+* Fixed bug where the signup form was not working in non-index pages

 = 1.1.1 =
 * Fixed bug when plugin could not be activated because of a fatal error `Parse error: syntax error, unexpected ':' in ../wp-content/plugins/mailigen-widget/mailigen-widget.php on line 385`.
 Shorthand form of ternary operator `?:` is available starting from PHP v5.3